emberjs/ember.js/guides/05-validators.md

 information about this response.
 For example, a common implementation is an MD5 hash (or any other hash functions) of the response body.

-The browser can then cache the respose alongside with the `ETag`.
+The browser can then cache the response alongside with the `ETag`.
 When the user requests the same page again, it could send a "conditional GET" request to the server with the cached `ETag`: